4d/docs/website/translated_docs/pt/Tags/tags.md

 The number of loops is based on the number of elements of the collection.
 At each iteration, the *item* variable is automatically filled with the matching element of the collection.
 Os pontos abaixo devem ser considerados:

 - If the *item* variable is of the object type or collection type (i.e. if *expression* is a collection of objects or of collections), modifying this variable will automatically modify the matching element of the collection (because objects and collections share the same references).
-If the variable is of a scalar type, only the variable will be modified.
+Se a variável for de tipo escalar, só se modificará a variável.
 - The *item* variable gets the same type as the first collection element.
 If any collection element is not of the same type as the variable, an error is generated and the loop stops.
 - If the collection contains elements with a Null value, an error is generated if the *item* variable type does not support Null values (such as longint variables).